 For this introductory course, we'll primarily focus on the general concept of identifying if and sometimes where a known object appears.

 Why is this useful?
-Object recognition is a foundational capability for a vast range of applications.
+Object recognition is a foundational capability for a comprehensive range of applications.
 Think about:

 How does this relate to what we've learned?
 The features we discussed in the previous chapter, like edges and corners, often correspond to the boundaries or distinctive points of objects.
 Color distributions (from Chapter 2) and textures also provide important clues.
 Object recognition algorithms typically work by analyzing combinations of these low-level details extracted from the image's pixel data to infer the presence of higher-level objects.